bhakin/Recipe-Rating-Analysis/README.md

 #### Bivariate Analysis

-This figure below is the distribution of `'minutes'` in log and`'avg_rating'` from our dataset.
-The reason why I **log(minutes)** because the data was too big so it was hard to visualize what was going on.
+This figure below is the distributions of `'minutes'` in log and`'avg_rating'` from our dataset.
+The reason why I **log(minutes)** is because the data was too big so it was hard to visualize what was going on.
 Based on the figure, we can see that most of the data are located in the **bottom right of the figure.** This shows us that recipe that takes a short amount of time tend to have a **higher** average rating (around 4 - 5).

 <iframe
   src="assets/log_mins.html"